 How long does the program take to complete?

 The BSN-DNP degree AGACCNS program is approximately 3.5 years which is 11-12 terms.
 The MSN-DNP, for applicants who are already APNs, will vary depending on the course work taken in the master’s program.

 The total hours in the AGACCNS DNP program is 1008 hours.
 There are 756 direct care hours and 252 doctoral project hours.
 Students do a 336 hour residency the last term of the program.

 Can I concentrate in one area of acute care or can I stay broad with my experiences?

 You can do either.
-All of the course work prepares you to provide care to the full spectrum of critical care illness.
+All of the course work prepares you to provide care to the full spectrum of acute and critical care illness.
 When you get to the clinical rotations, some students prefer to concentrate in a particular area such as cardiology, neurosurgery or trauma, while others want a more broad clinical experience.
 We will work with you to create clinical experiences that provide you the best preparation for your professional goals.

 Where do I do my clinical hours?

 We have many well established clinical sites and preceptors in the Chicago area.
 We utilize CNSs, other APNs, and physicians as preceptors.
 You will work closely with your Rush University College of Nursing advisor to establish your individual professional goals and objectives for the clinical experience.